Exploring Target Representations for Masked Autoencoders: Abstract

 \section{Abstract}

 Masked autoencoders have become popular training paradigms for self-supervised visual representation learning.
-These models randomly mask a portion of the input and reconstruct the masked portion according to the target representations.
-In this paper, we first show that a careful choice of the target representation is unnecessary for learning good representations, since different targets tend to derive similarly behaved models.
-Driven by this observation, we propose a multi-stage masked distillation pipeline and use a randomly initialized model as the teacher, enabling us to effectively train high-capacity models without any efforts to carefully design target representations.
-Interestingly, we further explore using teachers of larger capacity, obtaining distilled students with remarkable transferring ability.
-On different tasks of classification, transfer learning, object detection, and semantic segmentation, the proposed method to perform masked knowledge \textbf{d}istillation with \textbf{bo}otstrapped \textbf{t}eachers (\textbf{\ourmethod}) outperforms previous self-supervised methods by nontrivial margins.
+These models randomly mask a portion of the input and reconstruct the masked portion according to assigned target representations.
+In this paper, we show that a careful choice of the target representation is unnecessary for learning good visual representation since different targets tend to derive similarly behaved models.
+Driven by this observation, we propose a multi-stage masked distillation pipeline and use a randomly initialized model as the teacher, enabling us to effectively train high-capacity models without any effort to carefully design the target representation.
+On various downstream tasks of classification, transfer learning, object detection, and semantic segmentation, the proposed method to perform masked knowledge \textbf{d}istillation with \textbf{bo}otstrapped \textbf{t}eachers (\textbf{\ourmethod}) outperforms previous self-supervised methods by nontrivial margins.
 We hope our findings, as well as the proposed method, could motivate people to rethink the roles of target representations in pre-training masked autoencoders.
 The code and pre-trained models are publicly available at \url{https://github.com/liuxingbin/dbot}.